kpfefferle/kpfefferle.github.io/_posts/2015-11-01-deploying-ember-with-ssl-on-aws.md

 After CloudFront updates this change through its network, anyone accessing my Ember application over HTTP is automatically redirected to the HTTPS version.

-## Step 5: Deploying Future Versions
+## Step 5: Deploying Future Revisions

 When I make changes to my Ember application that are ready to be deployed, I can easily deploy them with the ember-cli-deploy command: